mk-fg/fs-bitrot-scrubber/README.md

 tied to intentional corruption due to security breach ("tampering"), which is completely out of scope for this tool.

-Goal of the tool is to produce as little false-positives as possible and be very non-intrusive - don't require any changes to existing storage stack and cooperate nicely with other running software by limiting used storage bandwidth.
+Goal of the tool is to detect filesystem-backing layer (or rare kernel bug-) induced corruption before it perpetuates itself into all existing backups (as old ones are phased-out) and while it can still be reverted, producing as little false-positives as possible and being very non-intrusive - don't require any changes to existing storage stack and cooperate nicely with other running software by limiting used storage bandwidth.

 Ideally, user should only remember about it's existance when (and only when) there is a legitimate and harmful incident of aforementioned corruption.